take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Go to "New item".
 Enter “Manual Pipeline” as the item name and choose "Pipeline"
 - in The Build Triggers tab check "Build after other projects are built" and choose "Code Checkout"
 - in the Pipeline tab under Definition select "Pipeline Script"
-- write code to create a pipeline with 4 stages with each one step using the "build job:'name'" command.
+- write code to create a pipeline with the 3 remaining stages (steps) with each one step using the "build job:'name'" command.
 - click "Save"

 need help creating pipeline syntax?

 either click on pipeline syntax in the configure screen or check this link: http://localhost:8080/job/Manual%20Pipeline/pipeline-syntax/

+Push a change to your Remote repo to fire off the "Code Checkout" job which will start the pipeline for the remaining

+go to the pipeline and select "Stage view" to get a visual representation of the view.

+to further automate the building process specific to the code you want to automate we may want to run different jobs or in a different order.

+- The code you have written could be saved in a "Jenkinsfile" and stored along with the rest of the code
+- to use this script in the pipeline select "pipeline script from SCM" in the pipeline
+- add the git remote repository
+- Select the appropriate branch
+- In path leave the setting to Jenkinsfile to search the root of the repository

 ***